tconfrey/BrainTool/overview.md

 While working on your computer you should be able to easily capture, categorize and store, all the information and knowledge you want to keep track of; right at the point you discover it or create it; and then to access that information and knowledge again whenever you need to refer to it or add to it.

-Discovery and creation, generally for me, take place either in a browser window, or as some kind of note or task list or idea, written in text.
-This first version of BrainTool unifies these two information spaces - it makes it easy to organize all of your browseable information resources into a set of related 'Topics' and to capture free-form notes on those topics within your personal organizational system.
+Discovery these days generally takes place in a browser tab, and creation either also in a tab or as some kind of note or task list or idea, written in text.
+BrainTool unifies these two information spaces - it makes it easy to organize all of your browseable information resources into a set of related 'Topics' and to capture free-form notes on those topics within your personal organizational system.

 Longer-term BrainTool will expand into other aspects of that organizational system offering a beautiful and satisfying in-place note taking environment, full content search, productivity tools, and content sharing with the exchange of curated informational Topic Maps.

 # Overview
 BrainTool is a knowledge/notes/links/browser manager.
-While browsing you assign a Topic to web pages via the BrainTool Chrome plugin and add an optional note.
+While browsing you assign a Topic to web pages you want to save via the BrainTool Chrome plugin, and optionally add a note.
 Topics, links and associated notes are stored in your personal braintool file.

 Topics provide a way of organizing your information.
 Think of BrainTool as the index into your personal information space.
 Each topic is represented by a node in the tree shown on the BrainTool side-panel, and within Chrome by a dedicated window or tab group with tabs for saved links.